AIRLabIISc/DIVER/README.md

 ## Running

-The easiest way to run ReverSea is using the provided notebook: training+inference.ipynb
+To run DIVER use the provided notebook: training+inference.ipynb